 I wasn't born in the South, but I certainly call it home.
 I was born an Army brat in Washington, DC, and lived as far away as Amman, Jordan.
 When I was in first grade, my family settled in Clayton County, and I've been a Georgia girl ever since.

 I graduated from Jonesboro High School in 1987, and attended the University of Georgia for two years before coming home to figure a few things out.
 While I was doing that, I got married and had my son Joshua, who is an Ola High graduate - class of 2009 (woohoo!).
-After my divorce, I graduated Magna Cum Laude from Georgia State with a Bachelor of Arts in English (with a concentration in rhetoric and composition and a minor in sociology).
+I graduated Magna Cum Laude from Georgia State with a Bachelor of Arts in English (with a concentration in rhetoric and composition and a minor in sociology).
 Then I earned a Master of Arts in Education from the University of Phoenix.

 In addition to being a teacher, I have also worked in the medical, legal, and social service fields.
 I have worked with a wide variety of age levels during my years in education, but I must say that the most fun I have ever had is working with teenagers, especially those at Ola High School.
-Their interest, energy, and lively spirits keep me excited to get up and go to work every day.
+Their interests, energy, and lively spirits keep me excited to get up and go to work every day.
 I am blessed to be in such a good place with good people!

-In addition to Josh, my household also includes three cats (Tonic, Rax, and Fish) and a dog (Jade).
+My household also includes three cats (Tonic, Rax, and Fish) and a dog (Jade).
 Not surprisingly, my favorite hobby is reading, although I also enjoy painting, traveling, board games, and puzzles.